-Some clinical violations may require students to complete a Student Success Plan, to outline required changes in behavior or practice.
+Some violations may require students to complete a Student Success Plan, to outline required changes in behavior or practice.
 Students will be assigned to an appropriate college leadership or faculty member to complete mandatory meetings during the semester to update the student's progress toward achieving the required goals.
 Students who fail to meet these requirements will be referred back to the Professional Practices Committee for potential additional sanctions.

-Sanctions requiring a student success plan include:
+Sanctions requiring a student success plan include but are not limited to:

-- Dress Code Violation - Failure to Follow Directives by Faculty, Clinician, Preceptor, Office of Field Experience, or Staff Unprepared For Clinical - Unprofessional Communication or Behavior - Greater than 1:1 Preceptor to Student Ratio without notifying CONHCP.
+- Failure to Follow Directives by Faculty, Clinician, Preceptor, Academic Fieldwork Coordinator, Office of Field Experience, or Staff - Unprepared For Clinical - Failure to Adhere to the Student Professional Dispositions

-Program Probation
+Probation

-Program Probation is a sanction imposed by the Professional Practices Committee.
-Clinical Program Probation is assigned to a student that commits infractions determined to be high risk where additional monitoring is needed.
+Probation is a sanction imposed by the Professional Practices Committee.
+Probation is assigned to a student that commits infractions determined to be high risk where additional monitoring is needed.
 Clinical Program Probation may be removed within a semester, or may cross over multiple semesters based on the severity.
-An automatic 10% grade reduction applies for any course in which an undergraduate student was sanctioned with Clinical Program Probation.
-A graduate student placed on clinical probation will result in a 10% reduction of professionalism points in the classroom.
-Faculty and clinical faculty,, in current and future terms, overseeing students on clinical probation will be notified of the infraction and remediation requirements.
+An automatic 5% grade reduction applies for any course in which a student was sanctioned with Probation.
+Faculty, in current and future terms, overseeing students on probation will be notified of the infraction and remediation requirements.
 These infractions include but are not limited to:

-- Unsafe clinical practice - Failing to complete the Student Success Plan Requirements - Repeat Clinical, Lab, and/orSimulation Tardy - Unexcused Clinical, Lab, and/or Simulation Absence - HIPAA Violation
+- Failing to complete the Student Success Plan Requirements - Repeat Clinical, Lab, Simulation, and/or fieldwork/practicum Tardy - Unexcused Clinical, Lab, and/or Simulation Absence